MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-vpn-connection-one-node.md

 The implementation of a *local network gateway* in this Azure Stack evaluation deployment is a bit different than in an actual Azure deployment.

-In an Azure deployment, a local network gateway represents an on-premises (at the tenant) physical device, that you use to connect to a virtual network gateway in Azure.
+In an Azure deployment, a local network gateway represents an on-premises (at the tenant) physical device that you use to connect to a virtual network gateway in Azure.
 In this Azure Stack evaluation deployment, both ends of the connection are virtual network gateways.

 A way to think about this more generically is that the local network gateway resource always indicates the remote gateway at the other end of the connection.
-Because of the way the Azure Stack Development Kit was designed, you must provide the IP address of the external network adapter on the network address translation (NAT) VM of the other ASDK as the public IP address of the local network gateway.
+Because of the way the ASDK was designed, you must provide the IP address of the external network adapter on the network address translation (NAT) VM of the other ASDK as the public IP address of the local network gateway.
 You then create NAT mappings on the NAT VM to make sure that both ends are connected properly.

 ### Create the local network gateway resource